fitergar/Plectrohyla_Sagorum/README.md

 ## 🧪 Methodology Highlights

-- Individuals’ distribution is modeled as a balance between:
+- Individuals' distribution is modeled as a balance between:
   - **Kinetic term** → spreading across the region
   - **Potential term** → attraction to water bodies